ojitha/ojitha.github.io/notes/python.md

 {:toc}
 ## First Class Objects

 Python can treates function (including anonymous function `lambda`) as an object.
-A function that takes a function as an argument or returns a function as the result is a [higher-order function](https://learning.oreilly.com/library/view/fluent-python-2nd/9781492056348/ch07.html#idm46582448567408).
+A function that takes a function as an argument or returns a function as the result is a higher-order function[^1].

 NOTE: In the `lambda`, the body cannot contain Python statements (eg:`while`, `try`).
 Assignment with `=` is also a statement, therefore it cannot be occured in a lambda.
 However, the new assignment expression syntax using `:=` can be used.